wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/45-paper-by-dingle.md

 ---
+doc_date: '1966-06-07'
+doc_num: 45
+doc_order: 45
+naa_refs:
+- naa_barcode: 1727608
+  naa_control_symbol: 689/1 PART 2
+  naa_series: A1838
+  reference: '[NAA: A1838, 689/1 part 2]'
-title: "45 Paper By Dingle"
+title: Paper By Dingle
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9553
 vol_id: 26
-doc_date: 1966-06-07
-barcode: 1727608
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 45 Paper By Dingle

 Canberra, 7 June 1966

 Secret

  **Visit to the Territory of Papua and New Guinea 2nd—5th June 1966**

 The following is a brief report on my visit to Port Moresby last week for the monthly meeting of the Local Intelligence Committee.
 It has been prepared in haste in view of the current interest.
 It summarizes the main points which emerged from my discussions with a wide variety of people, including some indigenous leaders.
-My talks with them are covered in a separate memorandum.2
+My talks with them are covered in a separate memorandum.[2](#f2)

 2\.
 Since my previous visit in November 1965, industrial relations have deteriorated in Port Moresby, and from reports, also in other urban areas in the Territory ...